 - 1 jalapeno, diced (optional)

-Drain the can of corn and then add to the batter.
+- Add the can of creamed corn, no need to drain.
 Add the jalapeno if using.
 Mix well.